ratify-project/ratify/docs/discussion/Cosign Upgrade 2024.md

     trustPolicies:
       - name: single-trusted-key
         keys:
-          - kms: inline-key
+          - provider: inline-key
 ```
-- Bob attempts to deploy a pod from the vetted image that has 2 cosign signatures, one of which is signed with key in KeyManagementSystem `inline-key`.
+- Bob attempts to deploy a pod from the vetted image that has 2 cosign signatures, one of which is signed with key in KeyManagementProvider `inline-key`.
 Pod is verified and created successfully.
 - Bob attempts to deploy a pod from an image that has cosign signature(s) signed with a different key in `inline-key`.
 Pod FAILS verification and blocked.

 #### 2 Signatures 2 Keys: both keys must be used